shinovon/newtls/README.md

 ## Building

-For EKA2 version, use Carbide.c++ v2.7/3.2, Symbian^3 SDK, RVCT 2.2.
+For EKA2 version, use Carbide.c++ v2.7/3.2, Symbian^3 SDK, RVCT 2.2 build 686.
 Build mbedtls first, uncheck newtls_static.mmp and ssl_bearssl.mmp when importing project.

-For EKA1 version, use Carbide.c++ v2.7 and S60 2nd CW SDK (or any FPs) with bundled gcc (even for S80, only GT APIs are used).
+For EKA1 version, use Carbide.c++ v2.7 and S60 2nd CW SDK (or any FPs, I use Series60_v21_CW. even for S80, only GT APIs are used) with bundled gcc.
 Build bearssl first.

 bld.inf uses macros, so it will automatically select suitable MMPs for selected SDK.